The Zimmer Program for partially hyperbolic actions: Results

-a locally free, volume preserving $C^\infty$ action of $C=A {\times M}$ on a smooth compact manifold $X$, where $A=\mathbb R^k$.
-If $a\in A$ is normally hyperbolic with respect to the orbit foliation of the action we say that $a$ is \emph{Anosov}.
-An action with a dense set of Anosov elements in $A$ is called \emph{totally Anosov}.

-Given a volume preserving $C^{ 2}$-action as above, the Oseledec theorem for actions \cite[Theorem 2.4]{BRHW} implies the existence of finitely many linear functionals $\chi\colon \mathbb R^k\to \mathbb R$, called \emph{Lyapunov functionals}, and an action invariant measurable splitting $TX=\oplus E^\chi$ of the tangent bundle on a full volume set, such that Lyapunov exponent of $a$ in the direction of $v\in E^\chi(x)$ is $\chi(a)$.
-The sum of Oseledec distributions $E^\chi(x)$ corresponding to positively proportional Lyapunov functionals is called the coarse Lyapunov distribution.
-Denote by $\Delta$ the set of finitely many coarse Lyapunov functionals for ? with respect to the volume.
+Given a volume preserving $\mathbb R^k$-action, the Oseledets theorem for actions \cite[Theorem 2.4]{BRHW} implies the existence of finitely many linear functionals $\chi\colon \mathbb R^k\to \mathbb R$, called \emph{Lyapunov functionals}, and an action invariant measurable splitting $TX=\oplus_\chi E^\chi$ \, of the tangent bundle on a full volume set, such that the Lyapunov exponent of $a$ in the direction of $v\in E^\chi(x)$ is $\chi(a)$.
+All the Lyapunov functionals positively proportional to non-zero $\chi$ constitute a class which is commonly called a \emph{coarse Lyapunov functional}.
+The sum of Oseledets distributions $E_\chi(x):=\bigoplus_{c_i>0}E^{c_i\chi}(x)$ corresponding to positively proportional {\it non-zero} Lyapunov functionals is called a \emph{ coarse Lyapunov distribution}.
+Denote by $\Delta$ the set of finitely many coarse Lyapunov functionals with respect to the volume.
+To avoid confusion between Oseledets spaces and the coarse Lyapunov spaces we will usually use index $\lambda$ for the coarse Lyapunov spaces and denote them by $E_\lambda$, $\lambda\in \Delta$.
+For an $\mathbb R^k$ {\it totally} $E^c$-partially hyperbolic action the Lyapunov functionals in the $E^c$ direction are 0 (see Section \ref{PHactions}), so we have the splitting $TX= \bigoplus_{\lambda\in \Delta}E_{\lambda}\oplus E^c$ .